 These days, with the rise of cyber security threats, business and individual users alike have to put more effort to tackle the data protection issue in the cloud.
 Ransomware hackers are ripping more and more fruit recently and Ransomware as a Service becoming an achievable “malware for hire” solution for a relatively low cost.
 What do we know about these high-tech criminals and the ways to stay safe from them?
-Is your cloud storage, Google Drive for example, safe from being infected by Ransomware?
+Is your Google Drive safe from being infected by Ransomware?

 What Is Ransomware?